pantelis/aiml-common/lectures/cnn/cnn-example/_index.md

 ---
-title: CNN Example
+title: CNN Example Architectures
-weight: 65
-draft: false
 ---

-# CNN Examples
+# CNN Example Architectures

 This is a very high level view of practical structures of CNNs before the advent of more innovative architectures such as ResNets.